parischap/configs/README.md

 However, when using file system functions, it's best to use directly paths understandable by the operating system.
 For instance, `path.posix.resolve()` skips the initial `C:\` for Windows paths and this leads to issues when using path.relative.

-`path.normalize` can be used to convert POSIX-style paths to OS paths.

 # 6 - Vite and Vitest

 Although it is possible to have the vitest configuration inside the vite configuration files, this is not a good idea in our case because we do not have a vite configuration in all repos whereas all repos need a testing configuration.
 So it's good to keep matters separate.